 It is 100% worth it to pay for the Pro version of Canva.

 Time is money and just the sheer amount of time that Pro saves you is completely worth the upgrade from Canva free to Canva Pro.

-The free version is still a fantastic tool, but with all the added features of Pro it will streamline your design process so you can move on to other parts of your business.
+The free version of Canva is still a fantastic tool, but with the added premium features of Pro, it will streamline your design process so you can move on to other parts of your business.

 $9.95 US per month (when paid annually) – which includes all of the features I reviewed today (and more)!